DataDog/integrations-extras/finout/README.md

 	2. Chart type (Bar or Line)
 	3. Context (Choose the Finout business context you want to visualize)
 	4. View (Which Finout saved view do you want to visualize)
-5. Add as many as you like!
+5. Add as many Finout widgets as you like!

 ## Troubleshooting

-Please note, that when looking at AWS cost you will probably need to increase the timeframe of your query for at least a week, as the AWS cost and usage report is always two days behind.
+Please note that when looking at AWS cost you may need to expand the timeframe of your query to at least a week, as AWS cost and usage reporting is always two days behind.

 Any questions?
 We are here to help!
-Just drop us an email in [support@finout.io](mailto:support@finout.io) or use the in-app chat.
+Just drop us an email at [support@finout.io](mailto:support@finout.io) or use the in-app chat.